2024 Advocacy Priorities

 Advance National Strategy on Hunger, Nutrition and Health

-In September of 2022 the White House under the Biden-Harris Administration hosted the White House Conference on Hunger, Nutrition, and Health.
-The first such conference in nearly 50 years, The Conference culminated in a National Strategy on Hunger, Nutrition and Health.
-This ambitious plan included many priorities of the Alliance and its members and partners.
-We now must urge implementation of the strategy both in the Administration and in Congress.
+In September of 2022 the Biden-Harris Administration hosted the White House Conference on Hunger, Nutrition, and Health – the first such conference in nearly 50 years.
+The Conference culminated in a National Strategy on Hunger, Nutrition and Health.
+The Strategy calls on all sectors to collectively act and mobilize to end hunger and increase healthy eating and physical activity.
+This ambitious plan included priorities of the Alliance and its members and partners.
+The Alliance to End Hunger will engage its diverse multi-sector coalition to urge implementation of the strategy.

 Advance Nutrition Outcomes